dutchdronesquad/rh-stream-overlays/docs/installation/obs_setup.md

 ---
 title: OBS Setup
-description: How to use the overlays in OBS
+description: Instructions to set up the overlays in OBS Studio.
 ---

 # OBS Setup